ubarni/Smart-Camper-Fridge-M5Dial/README.md

 * **Modern Touch UI & Rotary Encoder:** Intuitive control over temperature and compressor speeds using the M5Dial's rotating bezel and round touch screen.
 * **Intelligent Compressor Control:** Variable PWM speed control allows you to run the compressor in `Night` (Quiet/Slow), `Normal`, or `Power` (Fast cooling) modes.
 * **Dual-Zone "Freezer Guard" Mode:** Single-compressor RV refrigerators share a single cooling circuit between the main compartment and the freezer.
 When the Freezer Guard Mode is ON the compressor logic reacts on fridge AND freezer target temperatures.
-* **Smart Soft-Start:** Gently spins up the compressor to reduce mechanical wear and voltage drops.
+* **Locktime:** Prevents the compressor from starting within a preset time.
+This extends the compressors lifetime.
 * **Low Voltage Disconnect (LVD):** Monitors battery voltage and safely shuts down the fridge before your camper's battery is depleted (Configurable via Home Assistant).
 * **Failsafe Mechanisms:** Prevents infinite compressor loops if a temperature sensor fails or gets disconnected.
 * **SECOP Error Decoding:** Directly reads and decodes the diagnostic pulses from the SECOP controller (e.g., "E3: Motor failure") and displays the exact cause on the screen.